-Eight Years Ago: Eric Church Makes Opry Debut
+11 Years Ago: Eric Church Makes His Grand Ole Opry Debut

-"My grandmother has listened to the Opry her whole life, so as a young kid, I can remember listening to it,” he tells GAC.
-“By the time I became a teenager, you could see the Opry on television and go to the Opry.
+"My grandmother has listened to the Opry her whole life, so as a young kid, I can remember listening to it," Church says.
+"By the time I became a teenager, you could see the Opry on television and go to the Opry.
 I was 14 years old when I went to the Opry for the first time.
 We visited Nashville and went to the Opry, so I knew the tradition of it."

-The singer-songwriter said performing in the hallowed hall was significant for him for another reason besides the history of the venue.
+When Church returned to the Opry in 2014, the singer-songwriter said that performing in the hallowed hall was significant for him for another reason, aside from the history of the venue.

-"There was a time in my youth that I never thought I would ever be 36 years old," he added.
-“I thought I would punch the clock a long time ago with how I've lived."
+"There was a time in my youth that I never thought I would ever be 36 years old," he said, before launching into "A Man Who Was Gonna Die Young."
+"I thought I would punch the clock a long time ago with how I've lived."